 In terms of the free services that they offer, both apps basically have the same features.
-These apps are free to download, fast and easy registration, can upload photos and build your online profile, and has a location-based algorithm that uses your location for your match suggestions.
-Tinder and Bumble also offers a snippet to one paid service—one super like and one re-match per day, respectively.
+These apps are free to download, have fast and easy registration, can upload photos and build your online profile, and have a location-based algorithm that uses your location for your match suggestions.
+Tinder and Bumble also offer a snippet to one paid service—one super like and one re-match per day, respectively.

-Both dating apps makes use of the swiping feature to indicate whether or not you’re interested in ‘s someone’s profile.
-If you like someone, you may swipe right and if you don’t, just swipe left.
+Both dating apps make use of the swiping feature to indicate whether or not you’re interested in someone’s profile.
+If you like someone, you may swipe right, and if you don’t, just swipe left.
 In the event that both of you “liked” each other, you will be able to message them.
 Because of its popularity, other dating apps have adopted this function.

-Since their launching, Tinder and Bumble are free to download for both iOS and Android Users.
-However, free usage of the apps have limited features and can only be fully accessed when you subscribe to their premium membership.
+Since their launching, Bumble and Tinder are free to download for both iOS and Android users.
+However, free usage of the apps has limited features, and they can only be fully accessed when you subscribe to their premium membership.

-Tinder offers two tiers subscription—Tinder Plus and Tinder Gold.
-These premium membership subscription memberships can be availed via a one-month, three-month, or six-month membership plans.
+Tinder offers two tiers of subscription—Tinder Plus and Tinder Gold.
+These premium membership subscriptions can be availed via one-month, three-month, or six-month membership plans.

 Bumble members can subscribe to their BumbleBoost premium membership to enjoy the app’s full features.